Breathing while exercising

 Against

-Breathing against the movement is when I do the exact opposite of ‘with the movement.’
+Breathing against the movement is when I do the exact opposite of breathing ‘with the movement.’
 It also has merits; it stretches and pulls the lungs.
-This ‘anti-motion’ is an essential part of some breathing practices.
+This ‘anti-motion’ is an essential part of various breathing practices.
+Some physical exercises have a completely different effect on me, depending on whether I’m breathing with or against the movement.